Medically reviewed by Drugs.com. Last updated on Jun 15, 2020.

 • Ocular effects: Retisert: Perforation may occur with topical steroids in diseases which thin the cornea or sclera.
 Steroid use may delay healing after cataract surgery and increase bleb formation incidence.

 Dosage form specific issues:

-• Ocular implant: Iluvien: In patients in whom the posterior capsule of the lens is absent or has a tear, implant may migrate into the anterior chamber.
+• Ocular implant: Iluvien, Yutiq: In patients in whom the posterior capsule of the lens is absent or has a tear, implant may migrate into the anterior chamber.

 • Ocular implant: Retisert: Recommend unilateral implantation only to minimize risk of postoperative infections developing in both eyes.
 Due to the potential for separation of the silicone cup reservoir from the suture tab, implant integrity should be monitored during eye exams.
 Assure tight closure of scleral wound and integrity of overlying conjunctiva at the wound site.